Refinitiv/Real-Time-SDK/Java/Eta/README.md

 The Transport API is the re-branding of the Ultra Performance API (UPA), which is used by the Thomson Reuters Enterprise Platform for Real Time and Elektron for the optimal distribution of OMM/RWF data.
 All interfaces in ETA are the same as their corresponding interfaces in UPA (same name, same parameter sets) and the transport and codec are fully wire compatible.

 ETA Java contains open source components.
 The transport, decoder, encoder, and cache components are open source.

-This repository depends on the `Elektron-SDK-BinaryPack` (http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository and pulls ETA dependent libraries from that location.
+This repository depends on a binary pack consisting of closed source dependent libraries.
+The BinaryPack is available in the [release section on GitHub](https://github.com/Refinitiv/Elektron-SDK/releases) and is auto pulled by ESDK Gradle build.

+This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.

-Copyright (C) 2019 Refinitiv.
-All rights reserved,
+Copyright (C) 2019-2020 Refinitiv.
+All rights reserved.

 # ETA Java Documentation